- maths knowledge

 Other options include lecturing or running your own consultancy business.

-You can discover more about environmental work and training through the Chartered Institute of Ecology and Environmental Management and the Institute of Environmental Management and Assessment.Data from National Careers Service.
+You can discover more about environmental work and training through the Chartered Institute of Ecology and Environmental Management and the Institute of Environmental Management and Assessment.Powered by Pathways.